NeuroTechX/ntx_slack_archive/_montreal.md

  >Guys, I published another paper in <#C08PVFWH4|eegdata>, this time I'm reporting my results measuring the alpha wave, a classic.
 For those who are new to EEG recording and analysis, I suggest you start there, this is the easiest paradigm and can be done with practically any hardware.
 I've done it with the Muse...

+7/11/2017 10:29 PM

+ **yannick** :

+ >Thanks again for sharing your work with the community!